frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 We will then compute respective p's, where "p" is the proportion of R >= 1.

-Since p's are techically derived from a sum of Bernouli random variables, their summation exhibit a Binomial distribution with parameters (p, n).
-Such a distribution converges rapidly towards a Normal distribution N(p, p(1-p)/n).
-We've effectively cleared out the problem of having a sufficiently large "n" (where the underlying distribution of the random variable is unknown) in order to apply a normality assumption, namely for t-tests.

-The idea behind all of this is to simply check what are the average odds of observing a difference of more than 1 REBILL between two people who can opt-out online.
-If implementing a different opt-out system really does affect the odds described above, then our newly estimated "p" (with {test} - {control}) will be an outlier.

 Using the simulation tools described in the previous section with n = 100 000, we have gathered the following statistics:

 * p given {test, control} was equal to 0.07309